chanzuckerberg/czid-web/DEV_GUIDELINES.md

 ## _JSON_

-* Use camelCase for properties in JSON object (even if writing in Ruby).
+* Use camelCase for properties in JSON objects (even if writing in Ruby).